data-skeptic/careers-blog/graphs/2024/graph_query_langauges.md

    </td>
    <td>Moderate, similar to SQL
    </td>
-   <td>Moderate to steep, requires understanding of graph theory
+   <td>Moderate to steep.
+Although intuitive, it needs an understanding of a new syntax
    </td>
   </tr>
   <tr>